just-the-docs/just-the-docs/docs/ContributorHub/worker-proposals/xDai-Worker-Proposal-Guide.md

 [![](https://lh3.googleusercontent.com/oHIEaPL8vNeFmzWeEYv0rnup97azxESOY3tPm1LHYkdzRbaWs17NflqwX6QiprZGRFUSbt0Q6i1qgFjsTrlJ9VsE4BECRNKxTWfiivV-AOS6BU5GvwotZLbfpANlgzlRx2lRkONd)](https://docs.google.com/spreadsheets/d/18K5jVn8HmwQZ9Ve48S90vQAYklIm0heKTTDGHfWXc5s/edit?usp=sharing)

--   Use <a href="" target="_blank">this calculator</a> [this calculator](https://docs.google.com/spreadsheets/d/18K5jVn8HmwQZ9Ve48S90vQAYklIm0heKTTDGHfWXc5s/edit?usp=sharing) to calculate.
+-   Use <a href="" target="_blank">this calculator</a> to calculate.
 Fill in the Blue squares with your information.

 -   Calculate the amount of ETH/Dai for your worker proposal payment using your determined monthly compensation level.
-See [Contributor Guidelines](https://gateway.pinata.cloud/ipfs/QmXwDuxLzMdyg3eEsYM95BJscFrHECsTaKaSRJxjK3njqv/DXdao%20Contributor%20Guidelines.pdf) -- DXdao Compensation Table.
-Find the ETH price if you are requesting WETH
+See the DXdao [Compensation Table]({% link docs/ContributorHub/worker-compensation.md %}).
+Find the ETH price if you are requesting WETH.

 -   For DXD, find the monthly amount on Contributor Guidelines, and then divide that number by the all-time price of DXD on Coingecko (currently $523).
 This must be vested.
 While we build a vesting contract system, please record the # of DXD for your worker proposal in the proposal text